DIAGNijmegen/website-content/README.md

 ## Building the website locally

+Install requirements
+1. pip install -r requirements.txt

 To build a website:

-1. Run `./parse_publications.sh` to parse the .bib file.
-3. Run `WEBSITE=website-pathology ./copy_content.sh` to copy files for any website (pathology in this example).
+1. Run: `WEBSITE=website-pathology ./copy_content.sh` to copy files for any website (pathology in this example).
-2. Run pelican in `website-pathology` (or any other website): `pelican --autoreload`
+2. cd into a website folder (e.g., website-pathology or any other website): cd website-pathology
+3. Run pelican: `pelican --autoreload`
-3. Start the development server: `pelican --listen`
+4. Start the development server: `pelican --listen`

 (On Non-windows you can combine step 2 and 3 with `pelican --autoreload --listen`)

 To build the css:
+1. Install npm==7.12.0

-4. Run css build in `radboudumc-theme`: `npm run deploy-watch`
+2. Run css build in `radboudumc-theme`: `npm run deploy-watch`

 ## Design resources